ncurrid/WELCOME-PAGE/README.md

 ---

-## Skills
-**Data management**
-- Design of relational databases in compliance with GDPR standards
-- Data handling and manipulation using SQL, APIs and an ETL tool (Power Query Editor)
-- Cleaning, structuring, and transforming data for analysis
-- Preparing reliable, consistent, and usable datasets

-**Data analysis & Visualisation**
-- Exploratory, univariate, and multivariate data analysis to identify trends and correlations
-- Creation of accessible and tailored visualisations (Power BI, Excel, Python)
-- Development of interactive dashboards and production of strategic reporting
-- Storytelling and clear presentation of results

-**Business Intelligence & Strategy**
-- Identification of business needs and writing of functional specifications
-- Design of BI solutions: data extraction, processing, visualisation, and KPI definition
-- Customer/product segmentation analysis to guide decision-making
-- Contribution to business strategy by identifying market opportunities and risks

-**Project management & User support**
-- Organisation and planning of data projects (Gantt charts, retroplanning)
-- Facilitation of user training workshops and support for tool adoption
-- Documentation of processes and sharing of best practices

 ## Featured projects

 This portfolio showcases 10 real-world projects completed during my [Business Intelligence Analyst](https://www.francecompetences.fr/recherche/rncp/37837/) training at OpenClassrooms, covering data analysis, visualisation, reporting, and project coordination, using tools such as Power BI, SQL, Python, and Excel.